rewema/REWEMA/Benigns/Header by PEXPLORER/Header.md

 # About .header files
-  The .head file type is a file type created by the Pexplorer tool that was used to execute and unmount the executables contained in the REWEMA database.
-Please send an email to the maximum file available on Github.
-The texts included in this link: [benign download headers](wwww.google.com).
+  The header file type is a file type created by the Pexplorer tool that was used to perform the disassembler of the executables contained in the REWEMA database.
+Because the headers files exceed the maximum file size for upload available by Github.
+This way the headers are accessible in this link: [benigns download headers](wwww.google.com).

 ## Disassembler tool Pexplorer
 #### What is Pexplorer all about?